Table of Contents_

 Award: Top Pick

 This Windows 10 is the best laptop for programming and comes with a fast 8th gen Intel core i5 processor offering 1.6 GHz with up to 3.4 GHz turbo boost, useful for compiling code.
 It has 8 GB of fast RAM and benefits from an internal terabyte hard drive along with 128 GB worth of SSD storage.
-It’s especially handy for those working off external drives, as is often the case when taking work with you, this ASUS VivoBook laptop includes USB-C, USB 3.0, USB 2.0 and HDMI ports.
+It’s especially handy for those working off external drives, as is often the case when taking work with you, this ASUS VivoBook laptop includes USB-C, USB 3.0, USB 2.0, and HDMI ports.

-For those working with web development applications or UX design, the VivoBook’s NanoEdge display is helpful as well, letting you fine tune the color reproduction and view graphics in HD 1920×1080.
+For those working with web development applications or UX design, the VivoBook’s NanoEdge display is helpful as well, letting you fine-tune the color reproduction and view graphics in HD 1920×1080.
 Thanks to the minimal bezel, the 15.6-inch display fits in a frame sized more like a 14-inch laptop.
 This is also one of the best laptops for photo editing.

 Award: Honorable Mention

-WHY WE LIKE IT: Plenty powerful enough for HTML and CSS coding, it’s one of the lowest priced laptops on the market to combine a full HD display, decently fast processor and 4 GB ram.
+WHY WE LIKE IT: Plenty powerful enough for HTML and CSS coding, it’s one of the lowest-priced laptops on the market to combine a full HD display, decently fast processor, and 4 GB ram.
 It’s great for those looking for a lightweight work laptop to take on the road.

-This lightweight–less than 3 lbs, compared to the nearly 4 lb ASUS F510UA, Windows 10 laptop packs enough processor power for most coding tasks, along with convenient ports and a nice looking full HD display.
+This lightweight–less than 3 lbs, compared to the nearly 4 lb ASUS F510UA, Windows 10 laptop packs enough processor power for most coding tasks, along with convenient ports and a nice-looking full HD display.
 It also boasts 5 GHz wifi and benefits from a super upgradeable hard drive slot; it fits up to a 1 TB drive.

-While the system RAM is of the slower DDR3 type, compared the the DDR4 RAM found in our top pick among the best laptops for programming, this Fuzion Windows 10 laptop is still quick enough to run most web and mobile code editors.
+While the system RAM is of the slower DDR3 type, compared to the DDR4 RAM found in our top pick among the best laptops for programming, this Fuzion Windows 10 laptop is still quick enough to run most web and mobile code editors.
 It also comes in at less than half the price of our top pick, the ASUS F510UA, making it a solid honorable mention among the best programming laptops.
 To see how it compares to a Chromebook, check out the best Chromebook.

 Award: Best Budget

-WHY WE LIKE IT: A slim and ultra portable 11.6-inch notebook with a comfortable keyboard and pleasing display.
+WHY WE LIKE IT: A slim and ultra-portable 11.6-inch notebook with a comfortable keyboard and pleasing display.
 It’s great for college students looking for something inexpensive and developers looking for a second travel notebook and who use applications that run in Windows 10 in S mode.

 Plus, this iteration of the Ideapad comes with a year’s subscription to Office 365, a useful tool for office work and school work alike.
 While it will work just fine for basic coding tasks and writing HTML or CSS files, this notebook is somewhat more limited when it comes to CPU speed and display resolution than some of the best laptops for programming on our list.
 The screen tops out at 1366 x 768 vs the full HD 1920 x 1080 screen you get with the Fuzion5, our #2 pick.
 Another caveat is that this laptop comes with Windows 10 set by default in “S” mode, which limits the applications it will run.
-In order to exit “S” mode, you have to download (free) setting from the Windows Store.
+In order to exit “S” mode, you have to download (free) settings from the Windows Store.
 But if you are asking yourself where to buy, read about the best place to buy a laptop.

 Award: Best Performance

 WHY WE LIKE IT: A moderately priced performance laptop with good graphics features and built-in cooling fans.
-It’s good for coders, mobile and web developers, UI designers and other professionals or students who need to see renderings or work with graphics and video files.
+It’s good for coders, mobile and web developers, UI designers, and other professionals or students who need to see renderings or work with graphics and video files.

 While designed for gaming, this Dell laptop has plenty of specs that will be useful for programmers as well.
 First, it offers a dedicated graphics card, rare at this price range, that helps preserve CPU performance and should allow you to, say, edit a text file smoothly while a graphics project is going in the background.
-It’s also decently upgrade-friendly, since unlike with some smaller laptops like the Apple MacBook Air, it has at least one slot for extra RAM, so you can easily go to 16 GB.
+It’s also decently upgrade-friendly since unlike with some smaller laptops like the Apple MacBook Air, it has at least one slot for extra RAM, so you can easily go to 16 GB.
 It also has more serious built-in cooling than most laptops, which may come in handy when asking it to render or validate code.

 On the downside, this is one of the heavier laptops and its 6 lbs of weight can be a chore to lug around.
 It does, however, have up to 9 hours of battery life, and a 15.6-inch anti-glare display with 1920×1080 resolution.
 Plus, the backlit keyboard is great for seeing what you’re doing when it comes to coding tasks.
 If you are considering this laptop for college, our best upcoming laptops for college students will help.